nyaruka/ezconf/README.md

     }

-    // create our ezConf object and read all your settings ezConf := ezconf.New(config, "courier", "Courier - a fast message broker for IP and SMS based channels", []string{"courier.toml"}) ezConf.MustReadAll()
+    // create our ezConf object and read all your settings ezConf := ezconf.New(config, "courier", "Courier - a fast message broker for IP and SMS messages", []string{"courier.toml"}) ezConf.MustReadAll()

     // our settings will now be in your config, if any error occurred, then we will exit with a description of